rmoralespp/jsonl/README.md

 ### About

-Useful functions for working with JSON lines data as
+Useful functions for working with jsonlines data as
 described: https://jsonlines.org/

 Features:
 - Exposes an API similar to the `json` module from the standard library.
 - Supports `orjson`, `ujson` libraries or standard `json`.
-- Supports `.gz` and `.gzip` for gzip-compressed JSON files, and `.bz2` for bzip2-compressed JSON files.
+- Supports `gzip` and `bzip2` compressors to save space.

 ### Installation (via pip)